 Components of the process schedule include initial temperature of the product, process time, process temperature, product type, container type, and the thermal processing system.
-Critical factors may include minimum headspace and maximum thickness and maximum pH for acidified products.
+Critical factors may include minimum headspace, maximum thickness, and maximum pH for acidified products.

 Thermal processes are developed using scientific procedures that consider: 1) the heat resistance of the microorganism to be destroyed and 2) the heat penetration into the product.
 The target microorganisms for LACF include Clostridium botulinum and C. sporogenes.
-For acidified LACF, the target microorganisms are vegetative cell of pathogens and acid tolerant non-pathogenic spores.
+For acidified LACF, the target microorganisms are vegetative cells of pathogens and acid tolerant non-pathogenic spores.

-The heat resistance of microorganisms can be dependent on several factors including, growth characteristics of the target organism, media organism grows, and the conditions under which the organism grows.
+The heat resistance of microorganisms can be dependent on several factors including growth characteristics of the target organism, media in which the organism grows, and the conditions under which the organism grows.
 In order to determine the heat resistance of microorganisms, thermal death time studies must be conducted.
-These studies can be conducted using a three-neck flask, thermal death time tube, and many retorts.
+These studies can be conducted using a three-neck flask, thermal death time tube, and numerous retorts.
 The microbiological parameters to determine the thermal death time study include the D value, Z value, and F value.

-The D value refers to the time, at a constant temperature, required to kill 90% of the organism's present.
+The D value refers to the time, at a constant temperature, required to 1-log10 of the organisms present.

-The Z value is the change in temperature that changes the devalue by a factor of 10 or organisms heat resistance by a factor of 10.
+The Z value is the change in temperature that changes the D value by a factor of 10 or the organism's heat resistance by a factor of 10.